patrickjoubert/patrickjoubert/README.md

 - 👀 I’m interested in building great companies!
 - 🌱 I’m currently learning LLMs to build great AI ;)
 - 💞️ I’m looking to collaborate on building great software
-- 📫 How to reach me: patrick@beasight.fr
+- 📫 How to reach me: patrick@rippletide.com